 Elizabeth was born c.
-1497, the eldest of five hundred marks per annum although daughter of Edward Stafford, 3rd Duke of Howard never paid the jointure.
-The mar-Buckingham and Eleanor Percy, daughter of riage to Ralph Neville was called off and she Henry Percy, 4th Earl of Northumberland. married Howard.
-Elizabeth lived in her parent's home until at Elizabeth continued to serve the Queen least 1508 and her father made certain all his while having five children; two sons, Henry children had some education.
-In 1509, and Thomas and three daughters, Mary, Elizabeth was appointed a lady-in-waiting to Katherine and Muriel who died young.
-She King Henry VIII's new Queen, Catherine of divided her time between court and the fam-Aragon and went to live at court.
-She would ily home.
-As Countess of Surrey, her local serve Catherine for sixteen years, becoming duties included visiting estates nearby, joinher lifelong friend and holding the Queen in ing hunting parties and participating in pilgreat affection and high esteem.
-Elizabeth grimages.
-She had little time to devote to her carried Catherine's daughter the Princess children and both Elizabeth and her hus-Mary to the font during her christening. band were strict disciplinarians.
+1497, the eldest daughter of Edward Stafford, 3rd Duke of Buckingham and Eleanor Percy, daughter of Henry Percy, 4th Earl of Northumberland.
+Elizabeth lived in her parent's home until at least 1508 and her father made certain all his children had some education.
+In 1509, Elizabeth was appointed a lady-in-waiting to King Henry VIII's new Queen, Catherine of Aragon and went to live at court.
+She would serve Catherine for sixteen years, becoming her lifelong friend and holding the Queen in great affection and high esteem.
+Elizabeth carried Catherine's daughter the Princess Mary to the font during her christening.